ngx-formly/ngx-formly/demo/src/app/guides/introduction.md

 </form>
 ```

-The `<form-form>` component is the main container of the form, which will render our form, it accept the following inputs:
+The `<formly-form>` component is the main container of the form, which will build and render form fields, it accept the following inputs:

 - `fields`: The field configurations for building the form.
 - `form`: The form instance which allow to track model value and validation status.